boonebgorges/invite-anyone/readme.txt

 == Installation ==

 * Upload the directory '/invite-anyone/' to your WP plugins directory and activate from the Dashboard of the main blog.
+Some users have reported problems when activating the plugin sitewide, so consider activating it on the BP blog only.

 == Changelog ==